Soulhunter14/JapanProject/README.md

 ### Support or Contact

 Having trouble with Pages?
 Check out our [documentation](https://help.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.

+title: Japa Project
+email: xavipjl@gmail.com
+description: >- # this means to ignore newlines until "baseurl:"
+  Write an awesome description for your new site here.
+You can edit this line in _config.yml.
+It will appear in your document head meta (for Google search results) and in your feed.xml site description.
+baseurl: "" # the subpath of your site, e.g. /blog
+url: "" # the base hostname & protocol for your site, e.g. http://example.com
+instagram_username: XaviPujol14
+github_username:  Soulhunter14

+# Build settings
+markdown: kramdown
+plugins:
+  - jekyll-feed